 When you’re working on a wooden project, you’re going to want to make sure the joints are going to be strong and secure.
-A biscuit joiner like the Makita PJ7000 Plate Joiner can help you achieve those strong joints quickly and effectively.
-Its their cordless joiner so it's a very mobile tool!
+A biscuit joiner like the Makita PJ7000 Cordless Plate Joiner can help you achieve those strong joints quickly and effectively.

 In this review, we are going to talk a little more about the features of the Makita PJ7000 Plate Joiner, but we are also going to give you an overview of what people who have purchased the Biscuit joiner had to say about their overall experience with it.